Bia (rapper): 2019–present: Departure from RCA and For Certain

 In 2019, Bia split from RCA Records, citing the label was preventing her from releasing music.
 She released her first independent song "One Minute Warning" in August.
 "Best on Earth", a collaboration with rapper and singer Russ, was released on October 17, 2019.
 Singer Rihanna posted on her social media that it was her new favorite song, which led to an internet trend #BestOnEarthChallenge and a spike in popularity to the song.
 The song eventually peaked at number 46 on the Billboard Hot 100, becoming Bia's first entry on the chart and was certified Platinum by the RIAA for selling over one million units in the United States.
 On September 29, the song garnered Bia her first BET Hip Hop Awards nomination for Sweet 16: Best Featured Verse.

 In early 2020, Bia resigned with Sony under Epic Records and released two singles, "Free BIA (1st Day Out)" and "Cover Girl".
-"Cover Girl" was serviced to Urban and Rhythmic radios on April 14.
+"Cover Girl" was serviced to Urban and Rhythmic radio stations on April 14.
 In September 2020, Bia released the single "Same Hands" featuring American rapper Lil Durk.
 Another single, "Skate", was released in November 2020, alongside a music video.
 A reworked version of the song, entitled the "NHL Mix", was later used as the theme song for the 2021 Stanley Cup playoffs.
 All songs are included on Bia's second EP, titled For Certain, which was released on December 11, 2020, through Epic Records.
 A music video for the song "Whole Lotta Money" was released on April 8, 2021.
 Following viral success on the social media platform TikTok, the song was serviced to Rhythmic radio on May 18, 2021, becoming the fifth single from the EP.
 A remix featuring Nicki Minaj was released on July 9, 2021, and caused the song to reach a peak of number 16 on the Billboard Hot 100, becoming Bia's highest-charting song.
 On September 24, she released the single "Besito" featuring G Herbo.
 Alongside the release, Bia announced the deluxe edition of For Certain which will be released on October 22, 2021.
+Also in 2021, Bia appeared as feature on Iggy Azalea's song "Is That Right" from her final album The End of an Era.